 Sea Lavender EO

 Sea lavender is a little different for the other varieties of lavender.
-It has large mauve floral spikes at the tips of the branches.
-It is the most widespread variety in the Mediterranean basin.
+It has large mauve floral spikes at the tips of the branches and is the most widespread variety in the Mediterranean basin.
 It grows mostly on non-chalky soils and blooms from May to July.

 Main components: Fenchone, camphor,1,8 cineole, linalol, D-limonene